Mira (singer): Personal life

-Mira attended the first three years of high school at the "Spiru Haret" National College in Târgu Jiu, in order to later enroll at the "Dumitru Dumitrescu" Technological High School in Buftea to finish her high school studies.
+Mira attended the first three years of high school at the "Spiru Haret" National College in Târgu Jiu, to later enroll at the "Dumitru Dumitrescu" Technological High School in Buftea to finish her high school studies.
 She wanted from the bottom of her heart to make a career in music, so she moved to Bucharest when she was only 18 years old, where she stayed in a rented house with a friend of his mother's.
 A few years later, in 2020, in an interview for the TV channel Pro TV, she declared "I wanted to make music, I don't see any other option for me, my mother didn't want me to make music!"'.
 Following her dream but also continuing her studies, in 2017 she graduated from the Faculty of Letters at the University of Bucharest, majoring in ethnology, cultural anthropology, and folklore.

 In September 2017, Mira and the boys from DJ Project were injured in a road accident near Vâlcea.
 The artist's half-brother, Robert Cimpoieru, died in March 2018, also in a car accident.
 Mira has stated she was able to work through this difficult period well and was able to once again enjoy life to the fullest.
 In 2020 she managed to fulfill another dream, that of having her own house.
 In an interview for the September issue of "Cosmopolitan" magazine, being asked what she likes about the new house and if it represents her, Mira stated the following: "I like everything!
 I thought about every bit of it.
 I put my heart into it, and probably because it's the first one, I don't know if I'll behave like this again the next time.
 It took a lot of time, but the satisfaction is worth it.
 Whoever built a house and thought it through from all points of view, I'm sure knows how difficult it is!".